scala/docs.scala-lang/index.md

         description: "How can you get involved with Scala evolution"
         icon: "fa fa-cogs"
         link: /overviews/scala-contribution/introduction.html
-      - title: "Scala 2 Hackers Guide"
+      - title: "Scala 2 Hacker's Guide"
         description: "How to make a change to Scala 2's compiler"
         icon: "fa fa-cogs"
         link: /overviews/scala2-hackers/hacking-introduction.html